quicwg/ack-frequency/draft-iyengar-quic-ack-frequency.md

 : Indicates that x is one of A, B, or C bits long

 x (i) ...:
-: Indicates that x uses the variable-length encoding in {{integer-encoding}}
+: Indicates that x uses the variable-length encoding defined in QUIC

 x (*) ...:
 : Indicates that x is variable-length